Central and West Africa

 Research focus

 IDRC is involved in a diverse range of projects and initiatives that address critical areas such as strengthening health systems, promoting sustainable economies, supporting good governance and inclusive justice systems, enhancing sustainable agricultural productivity for food security, and tackling inequalities and climate change.
 Our prominent programs in the region focus on education through the Knowledge and Innovation Exchange Program (KIX) and the Science Granting Councils Initiative (SGCI).
-Our research also actively promotes the participation of women in science, technology, engineering and mathematics (STEM), artificial intelligence, as well as addresses critical health issues such as maternal and child health, sexual and reproductive health and rights for women and girls, and pandemic preparedness programming.
+Our research also actively promotes the participation of women in science, technology, engineering and mathematics (STEM), artificial intelligence, as well as addresses critical health issues such as maternal and child health, sexual and reproductive health and rights for women and girls, and pandemic preparedness program.

 Benin